Naenae: Decline

-Naenae suffered a downturn from the mid-1980s when new Government economic polices were introduced.
+Naenae suffered a downturn from the mid-1980s when new Government economic policies were introduced.
 Lower tariffs on imported goods and removal of subsidies for local manufacturers led to the closure of many businesses in the Hutt Valley, increasing unemployment in working-class areas like Naenae.
 Many shops in the formerly bustling Hillary Court closed, due to various factors including anti-social behaviour in the area, the advent of supermarkets and big-barn shopping and increased mobility that enabled residents to shop in other areas like Lower Hutt.
 By 2008, a report identified Naenae as a highly socio-economically deprived area with a highly mobile population, more single-parent families than the national average, unskilled workers and overcrowded homes.
 Although the suburb had many parks, sports clubs and facilities, these were under-used by residents.

 Revival

 Attempts to improve public amenities and perceptions of safety began in Naenae in the early 2000s.
 In 2004, local residents established a charitable trust which they named TEAM ["Together everyone achieves more"] Naenae Trust, or TNT.
 The trust worked with Hutt City Council on ways to improve Naenae, resulting in installation of CCTV cameras in Hillary court to improve safety, removal of graffiti, and waterblasting and painting shopfronts in the shopping area.
 TNT put forward the idea of using the old post office for a community centre, which eventuated in 2024.
-TNT run various community groups and programmes.
+TNT runs various community groups and programmes.

 Large murals were created to deter tagging and make the area more attractive.
-Examples include a mural on a shop wall at Seddon Street, created in 2016, and a mural 180m long painted on a wall around Walter Mildenhall Park in 2016-2017.
+Examples include a mural on a shop wall at Seddon Street, created in 2016, and a mural 180m long painted on a wall around Walter Mildenhall Park in 2016–2017.

 The subway to the railway station was upgraded by Metlink during 2023, with new lighting, CCTV and a new colour scheme incorporating Māori designs.
 Work on the project was delayed by numerous cases of vandalism and regular instances of antisocial and threatening behaviour and intimidation towards contractors working on the site, who sometimes had to stop work for their own safety.
 The upgraded subway was opened in May 2024.

 A new community centre opened on 27 June 2024 in the former post office in Hillary Court.
 It includes co-working office-style spaces, meeting rooms, a kitchen and a large activity space.
-The community centre features a recreation of a large mural that was in the old post office.
+The community centre features a re-creation of a large mural that was in the old post office.
 The mural made of linoleum was designed by Guy Ngan in 1959 and was the first mural to be installed in a New Zealand post office.
 Remnants of the original mural were uncovered during renovations for the community centre.
-The whole work was recreated in fibre acoustic panels and installed in the new community centre as a link to the building's past life as a post office.
+The whole work was re-created in fibre acoustic panels and installed in the new community centre as a link to the building's past life as a post office.

 The new swimming pool complex opened in December 2024, and Walter Mildenhall Park situated next to the pool is being redeveloped, with the work expected to be completed in late 2025.